 Historians and those charged with the preservation of culture and heritage will wish to follow the principle of “Retain and Explain”.
 But how should the explanation be communicated within an ecclesiastical heritage building?
-The rolling of the Collison statue into the dock at Bristol symbolically displayed a desire for a different approach “Remove and Forget”.
+The rolling of the Collison statue into the dock at Bristol symbolically displayed a desire for a different approach: “Remove and Forget”.
 Dishevelled and dirty its subsequent removal to a museum brought it into the realm of “Remove and Explain”.
-The difficulty with both approaches is that they leaves unaddressed the current consequences of past events.
-There is within such approaches a have your cake and eat it type concept as conscience is salved and consequence ignored.
+The difficulty with both approaches is that they leave unaddressed the current consequences of past events.
+There is within such approaches a have your cake and eat it concept, as conscience is salved and consequence ignored.

-Another unsatisfactory approach is “Forgive and Forget” but that does not work either because the owner of the building is neither the wronged nor the wrongdoer and so has no locus to forgive.
+Another unsatisfactory approach is “Forgive and Forget”.
+It does not work either, because the owner of the building is neither the wronged nor the wrongdoer and so has no locus to forgive or forget.

 We are on stronger ground with a concept of “Live with and Redeem”.
 This approach accepts responsibility and refuses to endorse the past.
 The past cannot be changed.
-It has to be understood lived with and atoned for, however, uncomfortable that may be.
-Communicating this subtlety requires great care particularly by churches and cathedrals which are major tourist attractions with heavy footfalls.
+It has to be understood, lived with and atoned for, however, uncomfortable that may be.
+Communicating this subtlety requires great care, particularly by churches and cathedrals which are major tourist attractions with heavy footfalls.

-As Christians we believe in the community of saints.
-This eternity at once in the present is also in the past and awaits the future.

 The difficulty with internal rearrangement within churches is that in so many cases the Church is not a sole agent.
-Having followed its internal procedures which will consider both spiritual and temporal aspect of a church, its authorities can decline to make a change; to live with things as they are.
-Alternatively, it can seek the requisite secular permission to permit the change.
-Where secular change is sought a tension arises between pubic good and pastoral concern.
+Its internal procedures will consider the spiritual and temporal aspects of a church.
+Then its authorities can decline to make a change; and live with things as they are.
+Alternatively, they can seek the requisite secular planning permission to permit the change.
+Where secular change is sought a tension arises between public good and pastoral concern.
 The older the building and the greater the historical and artistic significance, the greater it’s cultural value and so the higher the bar permitting change will be set.

 Noise inhibits worship.
-Like the noise created by the money changers in the Temple whom Jesus turned out of the Temple at Jerusalem, heritage creates it own noise.
-Conservators state that the best way to preserve a heritage building is to continue the use for which it was designed but where the needs of that use alter, it may become unsuitable and cease to be used for its original purpose.
-If the civil bar permitting change is set too high so that the spiritual needs go unaddressed then that religious community may find it has no future.
+Like the noise created by the merchants and money changers whom Jesus turned out of the Temple at Jerusalem, heritage creates its own noise.
+Conservators state, that the best way to preserve a heritage building is to continue the use for which it was designed: but where the needs of that use alter, the building may become unsuitable and cease to be used for its original purpose.
+If the spiritual needs go unaddressed because the civil bar permitting change is set too high, then that religious community may find it has no future.

 I leave you with a question.

-“What is the appropriate degree of deference planning authorities should give to spiritual authorities in reaching a decision on the relationship between the past and present within a sacred building?”
+“When determining the relationship between the past and present within a sacred building, what is the appropriate balance planning authorities should seek and what weight should they give to ecclesiastical values, especially if that past is odious?”